active-interest/seo-ultimate/readme.txt

 = Recent Releases =

+* Version 2.2 adds a links-per-post limiter for Deeplink Juggernaut
 * Version 2.1 adds a 404 Monitor overhaul and other improvements
 * Version 2.0 adds title tag editing for post tags
-* Version 1.9 adds title tag editing for categories

 = Features =